 Simpson is an experienced bushman who turned to writing late in life.
 Aged 65, he published his life story in Packhouse Drover.
 “In Leichhardt’s footsteps” is his fifth book and is crammed with anecdotes from Simpson’s life in western Queensland.
 The most memorable line in the book has nothing to do with Leichhardt but Simpson’s mate who, while holed up in Boulia’s only hotel, entertained his friends in the morning on the veranda by holding a full two gallon jug of water on his erect member.

 Simpson’s connection to Leichhardt was also related to Boulia, one of Queensland’s westernmost towns.
-Leichhardt may well have come this way as he sought a way to the west coast, Burke and Wills certainly came through here as they headed north in 1860.
+Leichhardt may well have come this way as he sought a track to the west coast, Burke and Wills certainly came through here as they headed north in 1860.
 Both expeditions were before the birth of Boulia.
-Although Queensland had separated from NSW in 1859, this area, which Peter Saenger called “Queensland’s Western Afterthought“, was not yet part of the new colony.
+Although Queensland had separated from NSW in 1859, this area, which Peter Saenger called “Queensland’s Western Afterthought“, was not yet part of the new colony during the Burke & Wills expedition.
 Western Queensland ended at latitude 141 degrees east which marks the border with South Australia.
 The three degrees of land to 138 degrees east that marks the border with NT (then South Australia) was contested by Queensland, SA and Victoria.
 Though Victoria had no contiguous border with the region, they financed Burke and Wills’ expedition.
 When it went wrong, Queensland led explorations to find them and the area was included in the northern colony in 1862.

 The Burke and Wills mystery was solved thanks to John King’s survival, but none of Leichhardt’s men survived the disappearance 12 years earlier.
-Where they went and what happened to them remains conjecture but almost exactly 100 years later Simpson and his mates may have stumbled on their last camp site.
-That was on Glemormiston station, half way between Boulia and the NT border, as remote a settlement today as then.
+Where they went and what happened to them remains conjecture but a century later Simpson and his mates may have stumbled on their last camp site.
+That was on Glemormiston station, half way between Boulia and the NT border, as remote today as then.

 Simpson planned a return trip but it would be almost 40 years before it would happen.
 He and his mates fell out with the station owner not long after the find and they left the property and its tantalising relics.
 Simpson forgot exactly where the site was and the relics were “disdiscovered”.
 Simpson worked all over Queensland, but memories of the Glenormiston find never left him nor the nagging feeling it was related to Leichhardt.